ykchong45/personal-page/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 👋 Hello!
-I'm Ken, a master's student in Computer Engineering at UC San Diego.
-My journey has been shaped by experiences in Singapore, Malaysia, China, and Japan, where I previously worked at [LP-Research](https://www.lp-research.com) in Tokyo as a software engineer.
-Currently, I’m diving into backend engineering, AI, and HCI, with a focus on building technology that better connects people.
+I'm ***Ken***, a master's student in Computer Engineering at UC San Diego 🏖️.

+My journey has been shaped by experiences in Singapore 🇸🇬, Malaysia 🇲🇾, China 🇨🇳, and Japan 🇯🇵, where I previously worked at [LP-Research](https://www.lp-research.com) in Tokyo 🗼 as a software engineer.
+Currently, I’m diving into **backend engineering**, **AI**, and **HCI**, with a focus on building technology that better connects people.

 In my professional journey, I’ve contributed in several impactful ways: